ringcentral/integration-blog/_posts/2019-02-25-practice-oop-to-front-end-universal-state-module.md

 ## Design Goals

-* The design of OOP based on state libraries such as Redux/MobX/Vuex, which is also the most important.
-* Whether the encapsulated OOP design is simple and flexible.
+* Object Oriented
+* Simple & Flexible
-* Dependency detection and module lifecycle.
+* Dependency Detection & Module Lifecycle

 ## Proposal

-**Based on the concept of universalization, we propose a new universal state module of the library —— [usm](https://github.com/unadlib/usm).**
+**Based on the concept of universalization, we propose a new `Universal State Module` library —— [usm](https://github.com/unadlib/usm).**

-Firstly, it should be able to solve the OOP design based on the Redux/MobX/Vuex and other state libraries.

-This is a typical example of Redux's counter:
+Let's start with a typical Redux example of a counter:

 ```js
 import { createStore } from 'redux';